patrickocoffeyo/drupalcs/README.md

 # Installation
  - Install the latest version of nodejs, npm, and gulp on your computer.
- - Copy the `package.json` and `gulpfile.js` file from this repo to your Drupal site root.
+ - Copy the `package.json`, `.jscsrc`, and `gulpfile.js` file from this repo to your Drupal site root.
  - In your Drupal site root, run: `npm install`.
 This will install the npm modules needed by the gulpfile.
  - Add `node_modules` too your `.gitignore` file.
 Don't want to commit those npm modules!!
  - Install [PHPCodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
 If your `phpcs` executable isn't in `/usr/local/bin/phpcs`, update the `bin` setting for the phpcs task in `gulpfile.js`.